yuhkih/rosa-ocpv/README.md

 ./ocp-show-console-url.sh
 ```

-After login to the console, go to "Virtualization" => "Virtual Machine".
+After login to the console, go to "Virtualization" => "Virtual Machine", you can start, stop or live migrate your virtual machine from there.

 ![image](https://github.com/user-attachments/assets/c973ac78-4c27-4f3e-8eb1-1d0f0e4ccc1d)